MechanicalRock/mechanicalrock.github.io/_posts/2019-03-04-jumping-on-the-dash-less-bandwagon.markdown

 Next, with all this infrastructure provided to you, gone are hours or days of writing boilerplate code.
 All the lambda functions I’ve written listen for an incoming event (http, file, database, whatever) and consume it.
 No setting up scaffolding code.
 No writing complex convoluted setup logic for unit tests.
 Just the minimum code to consume the event and suite of testing scenarios to verify the behaviours that I expect.
 [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) at its finest.

 Time to think in terms of events and states as ultimately you’re responding to state change events within the bounds of a fully distributed system.
 This requires a more disciplined focus on what triggers these events and how things can, and will, [go awry at any time](https://en.wikipedia.org/wiki/Chaos_engineering).
+Stop worrying and start loving [eventual consistency](https://en.wikipedia.org/wiki/Eventual_consistency)!

 A recent project demonstrates just how powerful Serverless can be.
 The AWS Architecture Diagram below is for a photo management service.
 The service allows end-users to take, upload and manage maintenance photos of the organisation's physical equipment in the field.
 To deliver this, nothing more beyond CloudFormation scripts and Lambda code was needed.
+Operating this going forward has no requirement to security-patch operating systems, pay for under-utilised compute capacity or pay for unused storage.

 <img style="display: block; margin-left: auto; margin-right: auto;" alt="photo management service" src="{{ site.url }}/img/bandwagonless/photo-app.png"/>